rowlandhill/ruby-vs-js-arrays-study/study.md

-# Ruby vs. JavaScript Arrays Study
+# Ruby vs. JavaScript: Arrays Study

 Use your favorite search engine and the provided readings to research and respond to the following questions.